Jating73/blog-app-nextjs/posts/learn-germany-A1.md

 Components of sentence -

-- Subject is the doer in the sentence.
+- Subject is the doer(noun) in the sentence.
 It performs action in the verb.
 Subject is also known as nominative.
 - Verb is the action performed by the subject.
 - Object is the noun that receives the verb.
 In other words object is acted upon.
 Object is also known as accusative.